 - Use Tracking Autofocus on your newer Androids.
 If your phone has Tracking Autofocus, do yourself a favor and turn it on!
 What does it do?
 It tracks moving items across your screen for optimal lighting and shooting.
 It’s excellent for fireworks.
 You can turn it on in your camera’s settings.

-Using these tips and preparing before the big show, you are sure to get many great shots that you will treasure for years to come.
-A final tip: Make sure your phone has enough storage to hold the hundreds of photos you’ll end up taking.
-If you don’t, your camera might stop shooting mid-fireworks display, and that would be a shame.
+Using these tips and preparing before the big show, you will surely get many great shots you will treasure for years to come.
+A final tip: Make sure your phone has enough storage to hold the hundreds of photos you’ll take.
+If you don’t, your camera might stop shooting mid-fireworks display, which would be a shame.